-Cargo arriving in Australia can often be cleared by the Department of Agriculture, Water and the Environment using declarations and information provided by the importer.
+Cargo arriving in Australia can often be cleared by the Department of Agriculture, Fisheries and Forestry using declarations and information provided by the importer.
 To decrease the likelihood that your goods will need to be opened and inspected, provide all required documents that need to accompany your goods.

 The department will issue the importer with a directive that goods are released from biosecurity control or if any actions are required, e.g. inspection, treatment, isolation, hold pending further information or insect identification.
 For further information on the department’s approach to imported cargo, view the Imported Cargo Compliance factsheet.

 Inspection of goods and containers may be required:

 - on arrival at the seaport or airport of first entry

 - at a third party site that has been approved by the department.